Travelling with oxygen

 Using oxygen while flying

-You may not normally need oxygen but may need it while flying, because there is less oxygen in the air at high altitudes.
-We have more information about what the fitness-to-fly test involves.
-Talk to your GP about whether you will need a test.
+You may not normally need oxygen, but you may need it while flying because there is less oxygen in the air at high altitudes.
+Talk to your GP about whether you will need extra tests before you travel.

 Airlines have their own rules about using oxygen in-flight.
 Some airlines may only allow you to bring a portable oxygen concentrator, which you may need to hire or buy.
 Some airlines supply oxygen for a fee, but the cost can vary widely.
 Make sure you check with the airline before booking.
 You can also speak to your oxygen supplier for more information.